-&lt;sup>14 Petition of Minnesota Power for Approval of Investments and Expenditures in the Regal Solar Project for Recovery through Minnesota Power's Renewable Resources Rider under Minn.
-Stat. § 216B.1645, MP Petition, Docket No. E015/M-24-343, November 13, 2024, (eDockets) 202411-211895-01, at pgs.
-11 - 12.
+14 Petition of Minnesota Power for Approval of Investments and Expenditures in the Boswell Solar Project for Recovery through Minnesota Power's Renewable Resources Rider under Minn.
+Stat. § 216B.1645, MP, Petition, Docket No. E015/M-24-344, November 13, 2024, 202411-211891-01 at 13.

-In discussing economic development within the petition, Minnesota Power states that it plans to utilize local union labor, businesses, and diverse suppliers as much as possible to ensure that the community surrounding the Project can benefit from the project's construction.
-Once operational, the Project will boost 2028 regional employment by about 10 jobs.
-The Department concludes that the Project meets the requirements for economic development as described in Minn.
+In discussing economic development within the petition, Minnesota Power states that it plans to utilize local union labor, businesses, and diverse suppliers as much as possible to ensure that the community surrounding the Project can benefit from the Project's construction.
+15 Once operational, the Project will boost 2028 regional employment by about 10 jobs.
+16 The Project is also located in a census tract identified by the U.S. Department of Energy as containing or adjoining a tract containing a coal-fired electric generation unit retirement.
+17 This location allows the utility to reinvest in a community affected by the energy transition.
+18 The Department concludes that the Project meets the requirements or for economic development as described in Minn.
 Stat. § 216B.1691, subd.
 9 (a) and the IRP Order.